1. WeatherSpark.com

 The average hourly temperature, color coded into bands.
 The shaded overlays indicate night and civil twilight.

-Metlakatla, United States (4,061 miles away) is the far-away foreign place with temperatures most similar to Orkney (view comparison).
+Metlakatla, Alaska, United States (4,061 miles away) is the far-away foreign place with temperatures most similar to Orkney (view comparison).

 Map